 This case is also interesting, since it united a large circle of like-minded people.
 The goal of the nature advocates is to designate the Svydovetsky ridge as a nature reserve (protected area) and to support a sustainable social-economic development in the region.

-Besides the support of the European Wilderness Society, several other prominent institutions and experts spoke out against the planned ski resort and some even wrote letters to the President of Ukraine, Petro Poroshenko and Ministry of Environment of Ukraine.
+Besides the support of the European Wilderness Society, several other prominent institutions and experts like Prof. Dr. Hannes Knapp and spoke out against the planned ski resort and some even wrote letters to the President of Ukraine, Petro Poroshenko and Ministry of Environment of Ukraine.

 Due to the cooperation and information exchange with European Wilderness Society, Dr. Hannes Knapp, chairman of European Beech Forest Network also made his support statement.